Op den Graeff family: Origin

-The earliest historically proven Op den Graeff, Herman op den Graeff (1585-1642) lived in Aldekerk (Kleve), near the border to the modern Netherlands.
+The earliest historically proven Op den Graeff, Herman op den Graeff (1585–1642), lived in Aldekerk (Kleve), near the border to the modern Netherlands.
 Some believe that Duke John William, Duke of Jülich-Cleves-Berg had a morganatic marriage prior to 1585 with Anna op den Graeff (van de Aldekerk), with whom he had Herman.
-No substantial evidence of any relation between the Op den Graeff and John William, Duke of Jülich-Cleves-Berg has ever been presented, so most likely that connection is non-existent.
+No substantial evidence of any relation between Op den Graeff and the Duke has ever been presented.
+According to another family tradition, the Op den Graeff, like the Dutch De Graeff family, descended from the Von Graben through Wolfgang von Graben, who were mentioned in Holland between 1476 and 1483.
+Graeff was the Dutch spelling of Graben during the 14th and 15th century.
+These sources are not documented and cannot be verified.
+Another source reports that the Op den Graeff family may have come from Flanders.